|

 The following is a brief description of each of the fields used within the pass area (PRS-PARAMETERS).

-The following is the Windows Command file (CBLRMPE1.CMD) that is required to run as a job on a PC using Micro Focus Net Express.
+The following is the Windows Command file (CBLRMPE1.cmd) that is required to run as a job on a Windows System using Micro Focus Enterprise Server.

 @echo OFF